whargues/active-directory-enterprise-lab/04-group-policy/notes.md

 - Screenshot: `screenshots/Hospital_Standard_Wallpaper_GPO.png`
 - Saved Wallpaper png file to SYSVOL folder so all users can access file through GPO and allow replication to other Domain Controllers
 - Screenshot: `screenshots/SYSVOL_Standard_Wallpaper.png`
-- Configured policies for GPO Standard Wallpaper and mapped path to Standard_Wallpaper location
+- Configured policies for GPO Standard Wallpaper and mapped path to Hospital_Standard_Wallpaper location
 - Screenshot: `screenshots/Desktop_Wallpaper_Mapped_Path.png`
 - Linked new Default_Wallpaper GPO to the domain root to allow routing to all OU's
 - Screenshot: `screenshots/Hospital_Standard_Wallpaper_domain_root_link.png`